Tim Wakefield: Personal life

+Wakefield became an evangelical Christian in 1990.

+Wakefield met his wife, Stacy Stover, in Massachusetts and they were married on November 9, 2002.
+They had two children, Trevor (born 2004) and Brianna (born 2005).
+In 2010, Wakefield bought a house in Indian Harbour Beach, Florida, for $1,825,000.
+Wakefield was part owner of a restaurant in Pembroke, Massachusetts, called Turner's Yard.
+One of his partners in the restaurant was National Hockey League player Shawn Thornton.

 Philanthropy

-Wakefield was well known throughout Major League Baseball as one of its most charitable players.
-He was nominated eight times by the Red Sox for the Roberto Clemente Award, presented to the player who best reflects the spirit of giving back to the community, winning the award in 2010.
-Since 1998, Wakefield has partnered with the Franciscan Hospital for Children in Boston to bring patients to Fenway Park to share time with him on and off the field.
-He has also hosted an annual celebrity golf tournament for 18 years.
-Wakefield has also been active with New England's Pitching in for Kids organization (a program dedicated to improving the lives of children across the New England region), the Space Coast Early Intervention Center in Melbourne, Florida, and the Touch 'Em All Foundation founded by Garth Brooks.
+Wakefield was nominated eight times by the Red Sox for the Roberto Clemente Award, presented to the player who best reflects the spirit of giving back to the community, winning the award in 2010.
+Wakefield partnered with the Franciscan Hospital for Children in Boston to bring patients to Fenway Park to share time with him on and off the field.

+Wakefield hosted an annual celebrity golf tournament, raising over $10 million for the Space Coast Early Intervention Center, a pre-school program for children with special needs.

+Wakefield was also active with New England's Pitching In for Kids organization, a program dedicated to improving the lives of children across the New England region, and the Touch 'Em All Foundation founded by Garth Brooks.

 In 2007, Wakefield released a charity wine called CaberKnuckle, in association with Longball Vineyards, with 100% of the proceeds supporting Pitching in for Kids; the wine raised more than $100,000.

 In 2013, the Red Sox named Wakefield Honorary Chairman of the Red Sox Foundation.
-In that role, Wakefield supports fundraising events, community service days and personal visits.
+In that role, Wakefield supported fundraising events, community service days, and personal visits.

-Broadcasting

-In June 2012, Wakefield joined NESN as a studio analyst for Red Sox coverage.